 Rf=distance travelled by solute, distance travelled by the solvent

 Various substances possess various Rf values.
-Rf depends on a number of factors; where a few of them are listed below.
+Rf depends on several factors which are listed below.:

 Take the Whatman filter paper and then draw a line using a pencil above 4cm from one end.

 Then, grind the flowers and leaves in a motor and transfer the paste into the test tube.

 In the crushed material, add methanol or acetone, shake well and filter the respective mixture.

 The filtrate is collected in a test tube to perform experiments.

 With the help of a capillary tube, add one drop of the filtrate on the filter paper and allow it to dry.

 After that, hang the filter paper in a jar containing 20ml of chloroform and petroleum ether.

 Keep the same jar till the mobile phase rises to 2/3rd of the length of the paper.